Louis II of Italy: Benevento

+In 866, while touring southern Italy, Louis II gave heed to an appeal by Pandenulf to depose the incumbent Count of Capua, Landenulf II.The appeal was accepted by the emperor, and Capua was laid to siege, with Landenulf being deposed.
+Interestingly, Louis II did not follow through with reinstating Pandenulf, who had claimed the title since 862, and instead appointed the marquis Lambert I of Spoleto, a decision which ultimately backfired for Louis II when Lambert I joined a rebellion against the Frankish emperor in 871 being led by Adelchis of Benevento.

-He had withdrawn into Benevento to prepare for a further campaign when he was treacherously attacked in his palace, robbed and imprisoned by Adelchis, prince of Benevento, in August 871.
+He had withdrawn into Benevento to prepare for a further campaign when he was attacked in his palace, robbed and imprisoned by Adelchis, prince of Benevento, in August 871.
 The capture of Louis was lamented in a contemporary short poem, the Rythmus de captivitate Ludovici imperatoris.
-The landing of fresh bands of Saracens compelled Adelchis to release his prisoner a month later, and Louis was forced to swear he would take no revenge for this injury, nor ever enter Benevento with an army.
-Returning to Rome, he was released from his oath, and was crowned a second time as emperor by Pope Adrian II on 18 May 872.
+The landing of fresh bands of Aghlabids compelled Adelchis to release his prisoner a month later, and Louis was forced to swear he would take no revenge for this injury, nor ever enter Benevento with an army.
+Returning to Rome, he was released from his oath, and was crowned a second time as emperor by Pope Adrian II in May 872.
+Landenulf II was permitted to continue participating in Italian politics by agreeing to cease the hiring Saracen mercenaries.

-Then Louis won further successes against the Saracens, relieving the siege of Salerno and driving them from Capua, but the emperor's attempts to punish Adelchis were not very successful.
+Louis won further successes against the Aghlabids, relieving the siege of Salerno and driving them from Capua, but the emperor's attempts to punish Adelchis were not very successful.
 Returning to northern Italy, he died, near Ghedi, in what is now the province of Brescia, on 12 August 875, having named as his successor in Italy his cousin Carloman, son of Louis the German.
 Louis was buried in the Basilica of Sant'Ambrogio in Milan.